aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 26.3
+* Enhancement for saving some advanced functions in formula for XLSB
+* Support to parse legend tag when importing HTML
+* Support to parse label tag when importing HTML
+* Enhancement for copying rich value to other workbooks
+* Support GROUPBY function

 ## Aspose.Cells for .NET 26.2
 * Support getting python script from cell that uses python formula
 * Allow user to calculate defined LAMBDA function in custom calculation engine